EmotiBit/EmotiBit_Docs/README.md

 Understand what makes EmotiBit...EmotiBit.
 Find Documentation about the Inner Workings of EmotiBit.
 Get information about the Hardware, network architecture and much more!

 ### [`04.
 Contributing to EmotiBit community`](./Contribting_to_emotibit_community)
+Learn more about EmotiBit.
+Contribute to the community and help us grow!!

 [EmotiBit_outOfBox]: ./assets/emotibit-outOfBox.png ""